Skip Navigation

 Soundex tool for finding deeds by grantor or grantee names.

-Most 20th-century deeds, somewhere within the text, will provide a reference with book and page number to the previous sale (option 1).
-At a certain point back in time, the land will only be described by patent title and metes/bounds– you must then look up prior deeds according to the seller, who should be listed in the grantee index as the previous buyer (option 2).
+Most 20th-century deeds, somewhere within the text, will provide a reference with book and page number to the previous sale (option 1 above).
+At a certain point back in time, the land will only be described by patent title and metes/bounds– you must then look up prior deeds according to the seller, who should be listed in the grantee index as the previous buyer (option 2 above).
 Also be aware that the deeds prior to about the 1920s are usually hand-written in script.

 The State Archives has provided video tutorials for using the land records database, linked below.
 They also have an FAQ page for using the site.